chrishawnm/Data-Skills-4-All/README.md

-In my data engineering fellowship I created two streamlit applications of varying difficulty that showcased mt knowledge and understanding of the following:
+In my data engineering fellowship I created two streamlit applications of varying difficulty that showcased my knowledge and understanding of the following:

 Notes on running the streamlit Applications:
 1. To Run (streamlit example R)